Hanxiao-Wu/GeoInverse/README.md

-# MCMC-Cplus: Geophysical Inversion Program
+# Monte Carlo Joint Inversion Program

 ## Overview
 This program, written in C++, is designed for geophysical inversion applications using a classical Monte Carlo inversion approach.
 It provides a framework to estimate subsurface structure parameters with multiple types of geophysical data, particularly useful for studying crustal and upper mantle structures.